CLIUtils/CLI11/README.md

 * Work with GCC 4.7+ (such as GCC 4.8 on CentOS 7) or above, or Clang 3.5+.
 (3.4 only fails because of tests, googlemock does not support it.)
 Works on Linux and MacOS.
 * Well tested using Travis.
 * Good help printing (in progress).
-* Standard idioms supported naturally, like grouping flags, the positional seperator, etc.
+* Standard idioms supported naturally, like grouping flags, the positional separator, etc.
 * Easy to execute, with help, parse errors, etc. providing correct exit and details.
 * Easy to extend as part of a framework that provides "applications".
 * Human readable support for subcommands.